chinapedia/wikipedia.abstract.en/Page/Chloroplast.md

 Pigments and chloroplast colors

 Inside the photosystems embedded in chloroplast thylakoid membranes are various photosynthetic pigments, which absorb and transfer light energy.
 The types of pigments found are different in various groups of chloroplasts, and are responsible for a wide variety of chloroplast colorations.

-Paper chromatography of some spinach leaf extract shows the various pigments present in their chloroplasts.|100px

 Paper chroma-tography of some spinach leaf extract shows the various pigments present in their chloroplasts.